How is Property Valued in a Divorce?

-Timing of Valuation
+Timing of Property Valuation in Divorce

 There are a few different valuation methods spouses commonly use in Connecticut divorces.
-Often it is very easy to place a value on an asset, but sometimes it’s quite complex.
+Often it is straightforward to place a value on an asset, but sometimes it’s pretty complex.
 For example, the value of a bank account is its balance on a given day.
 For other assets — such as a pension or a home — the courts ask what the “fair market value” is of the property.
 The fair market value is the “price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.”